YINI-lang/YINI-spec/YINI-Specification.md

   - Boolean

 - **Compound types:**
+  - Object (similar to a map) — a sequence of key-value pairs (members), separated by commas
   - List (also known as Arrays) — a sequence of values, separated by commas

 - **Special type:**